egorkapot/aiogram-google-mongo-client/README.md

 ```
 pip install -r requirements.txt
 ```

 7. Run python command
 ```
 python3 main.py
 ```
+Sometimes you might need to install aiogram using `pip install -U --pre aiogram`

 Also you can run this command in detach mode.
 To dom this you need to install `screen`
 ```